maksimhn/node-http-all-together/README.md

     <h2>{{user.firstName}} {{user.lastName}}</h2>
     <p>{{user.email}}</p>
     <button class="delete-user">Delete User</button>
+    <button class="show-teams">See Teams</button>
     <div id="teams"></div>
   </div>
 </script>
 ```

 This time, we stick the data-id inside a div with the id `user-profile`.
+Also, we include a button and an empty div to see a user's teams that we will use later.

 Now, we go to our javascript and first add our event handler: